Representation Learning for High-Dimensional Data Collection under Local Differential Privacy: Introduction

 \section{Introduction}

 The collection of personal data is ubiquitous, and unavoidable for many in everyday life.
 The use of such data for training machine learning algorithms has become instrumental in improving the quality and user experience of many products and services.
-However, evidence of data misuse and data breaches \citep{Sweeney1997, Jolly2020} has brought the concept of data privacy into sharp focus, fueling regulatory changes, as well as a shift in personal preferences.
-The onus has now fallen on organizations to determine if they are willing and able to collect personal data under these changing expectations.
-There is thus a growing need for methods of data collection that preserve privacy while maintaining utility to improve products and services.
+However, evidence of data misuse and data breaches \citep{Jolly2020, Sweeney1997} has brought the concept of data privacy into sharp focus, fuelling regulatory changes, and a shift in consumer preferences.
+There is thus a growing need for data collection methods that preserve both individuals' privacy and data utility for product and service improvement.

-Often coined the `gold standard' of privacy guarantees, \emph{central differential privacy} (CDP) \citep{Dwork2006} protects against an adversary determining the presence of an individual in a dataset.
-It provides a quantifiable definition that is robust to post-processing and composition \citep{Dwork2014}.
-The CDP framework relies on the calibrated addition of noise to the output of statistical queries on the dataset, so that the presence or absence of any individual in the dataset is undetectable.

-In the context of machine learning, private optimization algorithms such as DP-SGD \citep{Abadi2016}, DP-Adam \citep{Gylberth2017}, and PATE \citep{Papernot2017} add noise throughout training to produce models that are CDP with respect to their training data.

-Recent work, often considered state-of-the-art in private data publishing, trains a generative model with a private optimization algorithm \citep{Xie2018, Triastcyn2018, Acs2019, Takagi2021}.
-By sampling from such a model, one can construct a synthetic dataset that satisfies CDP with respect to the model's training data.
-For certain applications, this approach is powerful.
-However, it comes with a fundamental limitation: the induced synthetic data provides no information about the features of specific, real individuals.

-The notion of \emph{local differential privacy} (LDP) addresses this limitation \citep{Kasiviswanathan2008, Duchi2013}.
-LDP has its roots in the technique of randomized response \citep{Warner1965} which preserves the privacy of survey respondents, granting them plausible deniability by only having them answer a sensitive binary question truthfully if a secret coin flip returns heads.
-Generalizing this idea, LDP provides a mathematically provable privacy guarantee for members of a database against both a potential adversary and the database administrator.
-For continuous data, Laplace-distributed noise \cite{Dwork2006} is commonly used to impose LDP.
+Privatising data under \emph{local differential privacy} (LDP) \citep{Duchi2013, Kasiviswanathan2008} naturally lends itself to data collection.
+LDP mechanisms allow individuals to privatise their data before sharing it, thus providing a mathematically-provable privacy guarantee for the individual against both a potential adversary and the database administrator.
+LDP has its roots in randomised response \citep{Warner1965}, which preserves the privacy of survey respondents by only having them answer a sensitive binary question truthfully if a secret coin flip returns heads.
+Limited research has gone into developing LDP mechanisms for high-dimensional data, especially those that generalise to different data types.
+Often dubbed the ``curse of dimensionality'', this is a challenging problem in LDP \citep{Bhowmick2019, Duchi2018, Zhang2017}.